huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ## Connection Handling

-"DNS Transport over TCP - Implementation Requirements" {{?RFC7766}} provides updated guidance on DNS over TCP, some of which is applicable to DoQ.
+"DNS Transport over TCP - Implementation Requirements" {{!RFC7766}} provides updated guidance on DNS over TCP, some of which is applicable to DoQ.
 This section attempts to specify which and how those considerations apply to DoQ.

 ### Connection Reuse

 Historic implementations of DNS clients are known to open and close TCP connections for each DNS query.
-To avoid excess QUIC connections, each with a single query, clients SHOULD reuse a single QUIC connection to the recursive resolver.
+As outlined in section 6.2.1 of {{!RFC7766}}, to amortise connection setup costs, both clients and servers SHOULD support connection reuse by sending multiple queries and responses over a single persistent QUIC connection.

-In order to achieve performance on par with UDP, DNS clients SHOULD send their queries concurrently over the QUIC streams on a QUIC connection.
+As outlined in Section 6.2.1.1 of {{!RFC7766}}, in order to achieve performance on par with UDP, DNS clients SHOULD send their queries concurrently over the QUIC streams on a QUIC connection.
 That is, when a DNS client sends multiple queries to a server over a QUIC connection, it SHOULD NOT wait for an outstanding reply before sending the next query.

 ### Resource Management and Idle Timeout Values

 Proper management of established and idle connections is important to the healthy operation of a DNS server.
-An implementation of DoQ SHOULD follow best practices similar to those specified for DNS over TCP {{?RFC7766}}, in particular with regard to:
+An implementation of DoQ SHOULD follow best practices similar to those specified for DNS over TCP {{!RFC7766}}, in particular with regard to:

-* Concurrent Connections (Section 6.2.2)
+* Concurrent Connections (Section 6.2.2), updated by Section 6.4 of {{!RFC9103}}
 * Security Considerations (Section 10)

 Failure to do so may lead to resource exhaustion and denial of service.